Fifty shades of grayness: parametrizations of spectral distortions and applications in cosmology: Temperature transforms

 It can subsequently be used as a reference temperature to define the central moments $u_n$ as

 with $u_0=1$ and $u_1=0$ by construction.

 When energies are redshifted as in~\eqref{eq:redshift}, that is when $\mathcal{E} \to \mathcal{E}_z =\mathcal{E} - \ln (1+z)$, then

 and the overall shape of the LTT is preserved.
 This means that all central moments and the graybody parameter are invariant under redshifting, as it only shifts the average energy according to $\overline{\mathcal{T}} \to \overline{\mathcal{T}}-\ln(1+z)$.
+For the same reason, the grayness $g$ and the central moments $u_n$ are independent from the choice of $T_0$.

 With $\bar{T}/T_0 \equiv \exp \overline{\cal T}$, the moments of the LTT are related to the moments of the TT thanks to~\cite{Stebbins:2007ve}

 The inverse relation reads

 where the $s(m,n)$ are Stirling numbers of the first kind, and with moments centered around a given temperature $T_c$ defined by